Tyrrrz/CliFx/Readme.md

 // $ ./myapp -o <value?>
 ```

-> [!IMPORTANT]
-> Option names and short names must be unique among the options of the same command.
-> The comparison is case-insensitive for names and case-sensitive for short names.

-> [!NOTE]
-> An option binding doesn't have to specify both a name and a short name, but at least one of them needs to be set.

-Here, from the attribute, we can see that this option is specified with the name of `opt` and a short name of `o`.
+Here, as evident from the attribute, this option is bound with the name of `opt` and a short name of `o`.
-The user can pass the option by specifying either of these identifiers, and the framework will set the provided value to the corresponding property.
+The user can pass the option by specifying either of these identifiers, and **CliFx** will set the provided value to the corresponding property.

 If an option is essential to the execution of the command, the underlying property can also be marked as `required`.
 This will make it so that the user has to provide a value for this option on every execution of the command, otherwise the application will exit with an error: